ladisk/pyFRF/readme.rst

 Frequency response function as used in structural dynamics.
 -----------------------------------------------------------
-For more information check out the showcase examples and see documentation: LINK
+For more information check out the showcase examples and see documentation_.

 Basic ``pyFRF`` usage:
 ---------------------